 Oh man - can someone just get this right?
-WIx has no ability to add heatmaps/hotjar etc (any edits to header or CSS for that mater) and weebly's mobile version is utterly terrible with no way of changing it!??!??!?
+WIx has no ability to add heatmaps/hotjar etc and weebly's mobile version is terrible!

 Does anyone know of a website builder that doesn't have these limitations and also doesn't involve learning code??
 Take my money!